dweynpendilla/EXPERIMENT-2/README.md

 (2) DIVISIBLE BY 3 PROBLEM - where the SQUARES of the first 100 positive integers are the elements of a 10x10 ndarray, and from this ndarray, all elements divisible by 3 are saved.

 ## ********************* Coding Process ✏️ *********************
-For Problem 1,
+For Problem 1, n\
-The "np.random.random((x,y))" function is used and stored to variable x to generate the 5x5 random element ndarray.
+  • The "np.random.random((x,y))" function is used and stored to variable x to generate the 5x5 random element ndarray.

 Once the ndarray is generated and stored to "x", the next step is to get the MEAN and STANARD DEVIATION of the ndarray.
 That can be done by using the "x.mean()" and "x.std()" functions, which are then stored to y and z, respectively.